EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_table/20_how-to-create-indexes-kv-table.md

 [[caution | Alpha version]]
 | `Key-Value Table` is designated as `alpha` and should not be used in production code.

-## Prerequisites
+## Before you begin

-Before you begin, complete the following prerequisites:
+Complete the following prerequisites:

-* An EOSIO development environment, for details consult the [Get Started](https://developers.eos.io/welcome/latest/getting-started/development-environment/introduction) Guide
+* An EOSIO development environment, for details consult the [Get Started Guide](https://developers.eos.io/welcome/latest/getting-started-guide/index)
 * A smart contract named `smrtcontract`
 * A user defined type which defines the data stored in the table, named `person`
 * A `kv table` type which stores objects of type `person`, named `address_table`